How to Get the Best Deal on a Lawsuit Loan

 The best lawsuit loans have a lot to recommend them:

-• Lawsuit loans are non-recourse, so your personal finances, assets, and property are never at risk.
+• Case loans are non-recourse, so your personal finances, assets, and property are never at risk.
 In fact, if you lose your case, you don’t have to repay the loan.

 • Pre-settlement legal funding can be used to pay anything you choose.
 It’s your money to use as you see fit.

-• Lawsuit loans can help you to receive a larger settlement in two ways:
+• Case loans can help you to receive a larger settlement in two ways:

 • Legal lending lets you pay your bills no matter how long your lawsuit drags on.
 This counters the defense strategy that attempts to force you to settle for a smaller compensation now so you can pay your bills.